| Abstract: | Multi-User Chats, distributed over several nodes in the XMPP network, using a master/slave architecture |

 ...

-</presence>The slave removes user and forwards the stanza to user.
+The replica removes user and forwards the stanza to user.

 Example 4.
-Master sends presence update
+Primary sends presence update

 <presence